Tobacco Control

 World No Tobacco Day

-The World Health Organization (WHO) designates 31st May of each year as the World No Tobacco Day (WNTD).
-The theme of WNTD 2024 is “Protecting children from tobacco industry interference”, calling for the tobacco industry to stop targeting at youth with tobacco products.
+The World Health Organization (WHO) designates 31st May of every year as the World No Tobacco Day (WNTD).
+The theme of WNTD 2026 is “Unmasking the appeal: Countering nicotine and tobacco addictions”, revealing how the tobacco and nicotine industry develops new products to hook the next generation while evading tobacco control measures worldwide, which have been strengthened over time.

 The themes of WNTD in recent years: